dtrelogan/react-formstate/docs/onBlurExample.md

   // override global settings on FormState

-  this.formState.setShowMessageOnBlur(true);
+  this.formState.setShowMessageOnBlur(false);
-  this.formState.setShowMessageOnSubmit(true);
+  this.formState.setShowMessageOnSubmit(false);
-  this.formState.setEnsureValidationOnBlur(true);
+  this.formState.setEnsureValidationOnBlur(false);
 }
 ```

-You could also override on a per-input basis in a variety of ways.
+You could also override the behavior on a per-input basis in a variety of ways.

 ## ensureValidationOnBlur

 The best way to understand what this does is to play with the [demo](https://dtrelogan.github.io/react-formstate-demo/).
-Toggle the ensure validation onBlur setting and blur through some inputs without changing them.
+Blur through some inputs without changing them, then toggle the ensure validation onBlur setting and repeat.

 ## Overriding showValidationMessage